Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 I highly recommend you communicate with your leadership team and your members and develop ideas for how your church can best participate in Good Friday.

 Broadly speaking, most churches do not hold ceremonies or activities during the day.
-However, in some Eastern Orthodox churches, a service might be conducted just like a funeral to commemorate the death and burial of our Savior.
+However, in some Eastern Orthodox churches, a service might be conducted just like a funeral procession to commemorate the death and burial of our Savior.

 One way to make this day meaningful to your members would be to encourage them to spend time putting themselves in the shoes of Christ’s followers.
 For them, this was a day of doubt and fear.
 The resurrection was yet to occur and everything they assumed about the role Jesus would play in their liberation was shattered.